KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Introduction

-The paper is organised as follows: in Sect.~\ref{sec:data} we present the data employed in this work; in Sect.~\ref{sec:galaxy_galaxy_lensing} we introduce the estimator used to measure the signal, while in Sect.~\ref{sec:model} we present the model framework we use to interpret the measurements.
-In Sect.~\ref{sec:fitting_procedure} we detail the fitting procedure and in Sect.~\ref{sec:lensing_results} and Sect.~\ref{sec:IA_results} we present our results.
-In Sect. \ref{sec:conclusions} we draw our conclusions.
+The paper is organised as follows.
+In Sect.~\ref{sec:data}, we present the data employed in this work.
+In Sect.~\ref{sec:galaxy_galaxy_lensing}, we introduce the estimator used to measure the signal, while in Sect.~\ref{sec:model}, we present the model framework we use to interpret the measurements.
+In Sect.~\ref{sec:fitting_procedure}, we detail the fitting procedure and in Sects.~\ref{sec:lensing_results} and Sect.~\ref{sec:IA_results}, we present our results.
+In Sect. \ref{sec:conclusions}, we draw our conclusions.
+Throughout the paper, we assume a flat $\Lambda$CDM cosmology with $h=0.7, \Omega_{\rm m} = 0.25, \Omega_{\rm b} = 0.044, \sigma_8 = 0.8$, and $n_{\rm s} = 0.96$.
+Absolute magnitudes are computed assuming $h=1$.